A Dentist’s Best Friend

 - Debonding– The removal of bonded orthodontic attachments.

-- Invisalign– Unlike the more traditional braces or retainers, Invisalign is a virtually invisible method of straightening your teeth.
+- Clear Aligners– Unlike the more Traditional Metal Braces or retainers, Clear Aligners is a virtually invisible method of straightening your teeth.
 You will be fitted with removable, see-through aligners that have been specially crafted to fit your teeth.

 - Removable Retainer– A passive removable acrylic and wire appliance, generally used to stabilize teeth in their new position after orthodontic correction.